-[See SIRIS STUDENT elements SE030 ACADEMIC PROGRAM - PRIMARY and SE110 ACCUMULATED CREDIT HOURS]
+[See SIRIS STUDENT elements SE030 ACADEMIC PROGRAM - PRIMARY and SE110 ACCUMULATED CREDIT HOURS and Appendix N - Student Levels]

 SERVICE LEARNING: A teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Students are not paid for service learning.
+This is an Applied Learning Activity.